Converters

 An adapter that serializes and deserializes collection types from

-module, such as typing.List
+the typing module, such as typing.List.

 Inner types of a collection are recursively resolved, using other